dolthub/docs/content/reference/cli.md

 `--continue`:
 Continue importing when row import errors are encountered.

-`--ignore-skipped-rows`:
+`--quiet`:
-Ignore the skipped rows printed by the --continue flag.
+Suppress any warning messages about invalid rows when using the --continue flag.

 `--disable-fk-checks`:
 Disables foreign key checks.